 INVISIO Communications' auditor audits the annual accounts, the consolidated accounts, and the bookkeeping, as well as the administration of the Board and the CEO.
 In addition, for a company whose shares are available for trading in a regulated market, the auditor also audits the corporate governance report.
-The auditor works according to an audit plan and reports any observations to the Audit Committee at board meetings.
+The auditor works according to an audit plan and reports any observations to the Audit Committee at Board meetings.
 The auditor participates at the Annual General Meeting in order to present the audit report, which describes the audit work and the auditor's conclusions.

-At the Board's request, the auditor also conducted a review of the interim reports for January-March 2010 and January-September 2010.
+At the Board's request, the auditor also conducted a review of the interim report for January - September 2011.